nanaaikinson/dbmigration/README.md

+# DB MIGRATIONS

+DB Migrations is a standalone project for handling database migrations using PHP.
+It provides a simple and flexible way to version and manage your database schema changes in a consistent manner.

+## Features

+- **Database Migration Management**: Easily create, apply, and roll back database migrations.
+- **Simple Command-Line Interface**: Use Phinx’s powerful CLI to manage your migrations.
+- **Uses Laravel's Illuminate Database**: Leverages Laravel's database features to interact with your database, offering a more robust and feature-rich experience for managing migrations.

-## PHP MIGRATIONS
+## Requirements

+- PHP >= 8.1
+- Composer
+- MySQL (or other databases supported by Phinx)

 ## Installation

-1. Clone project
+### 1. Clone project

 ```bash
 git clone https://github.com/nanaaikinson/phpmigration.git
 cd phpmigration
 ```

-2. Install dependencies:
+### 2. Install dependencies:

 ```bash
 composer install
 ```

-3. Set up environment variables:
+### 3. Set up environment variables:

 ```bash
 cp .env.example .env
 ```

-4. Edit `.env` with your database and other configurations (example):
+### 4. Edit `.env` with your database and other configurations (example):

 ```bash
 DB_CONNECTION=mysql